Your October Horoscope Is Here — You'll Need To Remember To Breathe

 Gemini Sun & Rising:

-Gemini, Mercury enters your fellow Air sign of Libra on the 4th October, helping you ease your way into an astrologically-packed month.
+Gemini, Mercury enters your fellow Air sign of Libra on October 4th, helping you ease your way into an astrologically-packed month.
 Pluto’s shift direct in Capricorn activates your sector of outside resources and merging — during Pluto’s final stretch through Capricorn these next three months you may find yourself having to deal with sudden financial responsibilities such as managing an inheritance or will.
 Instead of getting overwhelmed by the responsibility, take it on as a worthy challenge.

 Mars, the Planet of Action, enters Scorpio on the 12th, highlighting a need to reorient yourself toward sustainable health and wellness practices, mainly by trusting your intuition and listening to your body’s signals.
 If needed, find an accountability buddy to help you stay on track.